 Online Health, Human Performance, and Recreation, MS with an Emphasis in Sport and Leisure Service Management

 The online M.S. in Health, Human Performance, and Recreation degree at Pittsburg State University offers graduates the chance to customize their degree through three practical, high quality specializations.
 Students can choose from Human Performance and Wellness, Sport and Leisure Service Management, and a General Emphasis.
 All three prepare graduates for successful careers in the field of their choosing, whether they prefer to work in educational, community, or professional management settings.
 Both the Human Performance and the Sport and Leisure concentrations require an internship as part of the curriculum, therefore ensuring that students get hands on experience in their chosen area.
-In 2015, U.S. News & World Report listed PSU among the top 100 colleges in the U.S. Midwestern Region.
+U.S. News & World Report listed PSU among the top 100 colleges in the U.S. Midwestern Region.

 Tuition: $5,430/yr (In-state) $14,590/yr (Out-of-state)